daryldy/Heart/README.rst

 - Build and install on emulator or available device

-  - Build assumes that the ActionBarSherlock is installed in the same directory as Heart.
-If it isn't, edit project.properties as needed.
+  - Build assumes that the ActionBarSherlock and SimonVT's android-numberpicker are installed in the same directory as Heart.
+If they are not then edit project.properties as needed.

 .. code-block:: sh